toricodesthings/Discord-Statistify/README.md

 * https://pypi.org/project/playwright/

 ## A Few Final Notes
-+ Bot is has majority of functions built but is unoptimized and is missing some documentation for now.
++ Bot has majority of functions built but is not yet noptimized and is missing some documentation for now.
 + Feel free to contribute any improvements or fork this repo
 + I will consider adding Spotify Audio Books data in the future, but it's not that relevant for me right now
 + A rebuild in JS of certain modules will happen to be used with my personal website